-7 Types of Privileged Accounts to Know: Service Accounts and More
+7 Types of Privileged Accounts: Service Accounts and More

 November 1, 2017 | Security and Risk | Amy Burnis

-Privileged accounts exist in many forms across an enterprise environment, and they pose significant security risks if not protected, managed and monitored.
-The types of privileged accounts typically found across an enterprise environment include:
+Privileged accounts exist in many forms across the enterprise environment and they pose significant security risks if not protected, managed and monitored.
+The types of privileged accounts typically found in an enterprise environment include:

-- Local Administrative Accounts are non-personal accounts which provide administrative access to the local host or instance only.
-Local admin accounts are routinely used by the IT staff to perform maintenance on workstations, servers, network devices, databases, mainframes etc. Often, they have the same password across an entire platform or organization for ease of use.
-This shared password across thousands of hosts makes for a soft target that advanced threats routinely exploit.
+- Local Administrative Accounts are non-personal accounts that provide administrative access to the local host or instance only.
+Local admin accounts are routinely used by the IT staff to perform maintenance on workstations, servers, network devices, databases, mainframes, etc. Often, for ease of use, they have the same password across an entire platform or organization.
+Using a shared password across thousands of hosts makes local administrative accounts a soft target that advanced threats routinely exploit.

-- Privileged User Accounts are named credentials which have been granted administrative privileges on one or more systems.
+- Privileged User Accounts are named credentials that have been granted administrative privileges on one or more systems.
 This is typically one of the most common forms of privileged account access granted on an enterprise network, allowing users to have administrative rights on, for example, their local desktops or across the systems they manage.
-Often these accounts have unique and complex passwords, and the power they wield across managed systems makes it necessary to continuously monitor their use.
+Often these accounts have unique and complex passwords.
+The power they wield across managed systems makes it necessary to continuously monitor their use.

 - Domain Administrative Accounts have privileged administrative access across all workstations and servers within the domain.
 While these accounts are few in number, they provide the most extensive and robust access across the network.
-With complete control over all domain controllers and the ability to modify the membership of every administrative account within the domain, a compromise of these credentials is often a worst case scenario for any organization.
+With complete control over all domain controllers and the ability to modify the membership of every administrative account within the domain, having these credentials compromised is often a worst case scenario for any organization.

 - Emergency Accounts provide unprivileged users with administrative access to secure systems in the case of an emergency and are sometimes referred to as ‘firecall’ or ‘breakglass’ accounts.
-While access to these accounts typically requires managerial approval for security reasons, it is usually a manual process that is inefficient and lacks any auditability.
+While privileged access to these accounts typically requires managerial approval for security reasons, it is usually an inefficient manual process that lacks any auditability.

-- Active Directory or domain service account password changes can be even more challenging as they require coordination across multiple systems.
-This challenge often leads to a common practice of rarely changing service account passwords which represents a significant risk across an enterprise.
+- Active Directory or Domain Service Accounts make password changes even more challenging, as they require coordination across multiple systems.
+This challenge often leads to a common practice of rarely changing service account passwords, which represents a significant risk across an enterprise.